 I’ve traveled through Europe by rail multiple times.
 While Greece’s train network isn’t as extensive as those in France or Germany, there are still efficient routes, especially if you’re combining it with a Eurail pass or looking for an alternative to flying.
 This guide will walk you through every available rail route to get to Athens by train, whether you’re starting from Italy, Germany, France, or Eastern Europe.
 You’ll learn how to plan the best itinerary, navigate train changes, and make the most of alternative options like ferries and Eurail passes.

 If you’re looking for a way to reach Athens without flying, this guide has you covered, teaching you the best way to get to Athens by train.
-From overland itineraries to insider tips on making the journey smooth and cost-effective, you’ll find everything you need to know right here.
+From overland itineraries to insider tips on making the journey smooth and cost-effective, you’ll find everything you need to know about taking the train to Athens.

 Can You Travel to Athens by Train?
 Everything You Need to Know